128technology/docs/docs/how_to_local_config_override.md

 ## Configuration

 Use the command `set config local-override` to engage or disengage the `config local-override` mode.
-This command is issued at the `router` level, and cannot target individual nodes or a Conductor.
+This command is issued at the `router` level, for a router, and cannot target individual nodes or a Conductor.
 ```
 config
 	authority